PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we might want to be good at but haven't tested yet

 - **Developer influencers:** A small but growing trend in the industry, most of these are very expensive and overwhelmingly focused on teaching people how to code (i.e. not our target audience).
-We tried this and didn't get traction.
+We tried this with an agency and didn't get traction, but have seen some early promising signs going to developers directly.

 - **Highly visible at industry events:** We could become known for giving good talks at events, because this enhances word of mouth and is a natural extension of being good at creating good content.